Biblical & Theological Studies

 When Derek Demars ‘11 first came to JBU, he did not realize that majoring in Biblical and Theological Studies would mean he would learn to read the New Testament in Greek.
 “My career as a JBU student has helped me to practice discipline in many areas of my life, not just when studying foreign languages,” said Derek.
 “It has also demonstrated the value of constantly praying for direction and acting with boldness in positions of leadership.”

 This degree is designed to equip those who are planning to enter directly into ministry or further their studies in seminary or graduate school.
 The curriculum provides important content in biblical studies, theology, Church history and related disciplines.
-Students majoring in biblical and theological studies must successfully complete twelve hours of language studies, including at least two semesters of New Testament Greek.
+Students majoring in Biblical and Theological Studies must successfully complete 12 hours of language studies, including at least two semesters of New Testament Greek.

-Classes cover the philosophy of the christian faith, history of the christian church, and philosophy of religion in order to give students a foundational understanding of the Christian church and the difference between God’s truth and cultural values.
+Classes like Philosophy of the Christian Faith, History of the Christian Church and Philosophy of Religion give students a foundational understanding of the Christian church and the difference between God’s truth and cultural values.
 Students are encouraged to engage in on- and off-campus ministries.
 “I’ve been able to lead Bible studies, work in a local college ministry and teach sermons both at JBU’s Gathering chapel and at a local church,” Derek said.
 “I am constantly excited by how rich and inexhaustible the study of God’s Word is.”